-The second cohort has just completed the final year of coursework here in the Educational Leadership for the Diverse Learning Communities doctoral program at Molloy College.
+The second cohort has just completed the final year of coursework here in the Educational Leadership for the Diverse Learning Communities doctoral program at Molloy University.
 This is an exciting time, as we begin our dissertation sequence.
 Our professors, led by Dr. Andrea Honigsfeld and Dr. Allison Roda, have truly prepared us for the upcoming phase of the program.
 These two individuals along with the entire faculty associated with the Ed.D program are coaching, mentoring, and supporting each of us through this journey.

 The research I have conducted through the course of this program has transformed my process of understanding.
 By analyzing and examining various articles that center on my research topics of interest; the need for additional Black male teachers, Black male students' academic performance, critical race theory, and culturally relevant pedagogy, I am able to see the need for my research within the field of education.
 In addition, I am also able to apply the suggestions and recommendations found in my readings to my practice in my current position as an educator.

 As an aspiring administrator, I love how the fieldwork projects for each class connect to my profession.
 While engaging in the fieldwork assignments, I was able to gain knowledge and apply what I learned to the benefit of all students.
 As an educational leader, I approach every situation differently.
 I have been able to interview social justice leaders, observe teachers, research information regarding curriculum, write proposals for conferences, and lead staff development.